-Waldron Family Stadium and the rest of the PNC Sports Complex, is located on the east side of Route 15, while the main part of the university campus is located on the west side.
-A well lit and secured tunnel connect the two parts of campus.
+Waldron Family Stadium and the rest of the PNC Sports Complex is located on the east side of Route 15, while the main part of the university campus is located on the west side.
+A well-lit and secured tunnel connects the two parts of the campus.

-I had originally came to Mount St. Mary's to see a baseball game but when I saw a lacrosse game about to start I went and checked on prices.
+I had originally come to Mount St. Mary's to see a baseball game but when I saw a lacrosse game about to start I went and checked on prices.
 I was glad to see $5 general admission tickets.
 There are also group and youth tickets available for even cheaper.
-Those are bargain prices, especially for a Division I level sports team.
+Those are bargain prices, especially for a Division I-level sports team.

 Check to see if there are any other games in the PNC Sports Complex while you are at a game.
 I was early for a baseball game and just happened to stop in to watch this lacrosse game.
-The athletic complex is very well organized for these kind of endeavors.
+The athletic complex is very well organized for this kind of endeavor.
 There was also a tournament going on at the complex's tennis facility.

 Check out the massive field of solar panel arrays that the university has installed near the athletic complex.
 The solar farm produces more than 22,000,000 kilowatt hours of emissions-free electricity per year.

 The view is another extra.
-Although not large mountains, more like large hills, the mountains that the university sits along are very nice and offers great views.
+Although not large mountains, more like large hills, the mountains that the university sits along are very nice and offer great views.

 Mount St. Mary's Waldron Family Stadium is a simple, but well-appointed venue to watch a high level of lacrosse action.
 With extremely fair prices and good concession offerings, this stadium is a must-visit.